GEC-SKP-DEV/Gecian_codekub/for_gec.md

 exceldraw

 fish | zsh ✓| bash
-ghosstty ✓ vs alacirtty vs kitty
+ghosstty  vs alacirtty ✓ vs kitty

-remove tool as
+change the file of  terminal to gnome terminal alacrity to terminal remove tool as

 flameshot